 If your apartment is unfit to live in but you cannot move or do not want to move out, the law gives you the right to hold back a part, but not all, of your rent payments until the problems are fixed.
 While the law says you can pay less than your full rent if you are staying in an unfit apartment, how much rent you should withhold until the problem is repaired is something you should first discuss with an attorney before you decide.
 You are only able to withhold part of your rent if problems with the apartment are so severe that they affect your health or safety or substantially impacts the use and occupancy of the apartment.
 Wis Stat. §§ 704.07 (4) and (5).
 The landlord must be given notice of the repairs needed and of your intent to withhold partial rent if repairs are not completed.
-You should give your landlord a notice in writing of the reasons why you are withholding a portion of your rent.
+You should give your landlord a notice in writing of the repairs you would like them to make.
+You should also give your landlord a notice in writing of the reasons why you are withholding a portion of your rent.
 Do not stop or delay making full rent payments unless you first talk with an attorney for legal advice.